-In this world, we are experiencing unprecedented challenges: Economic downturns, global spread of viral disease, political and social unrest.
-In other areas we are also facing increased natural disasters such as increased intensity of cyclones, hurricanes, heatwaves, wildfires and even locust swarms.
+In this world, we have experienced unprecedented challenges: Economic downturns, global spread of viral disease, political and social unrest.
+In other areas we are also facing increased natural disasters such as increased intensity of cyclones, hurricanes, heatwaves, wildfires and even locust and grasshopper swarms.
 This can be a time of anxiety, uncertainty, hostility and even loneliness.

 As followers of Jesus, we have the Word of God and the Holy Spirit to comfort us in these times.
 It is worth spending time in the gospel of John reading through and meditating on chapter 14 where Jesus spends time comforting his disciples.